xmartlabs/xmartlabs.github.io/_posts/2015-09-29-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 CheckRow.defaultCellSetup = { cell, row in cell.tintColor = UIColor.orangeColor() }
 {% endhighlight %}

-Notice that the cell and row parameters are strongly typed and these 3 method are injected automatically through protocol extensions since all rows should conform to `RowProtocol`.
+Notice that the cell and row parameters are strongly typed and these 3 method are injected automatically through protocol extensions since all rows should conform to `RowType`.

 #### Individual customization